-- Apply to a school that is accredited by an accrediting body approved by UK Visa & Immigration.
-All Kaplan International English schools are accredited by Accreditation UK one of the approved government accrediting bodies.
+- Apply to a school that is accredited by an accrediting body approved by UK Visa & Immigration and hold a sponsor license

 You can apply in a number of ways, for example, by post, by courier, in person or online.
 Staff at the visa application office or Visa Section (visa application office) can inform you of the most suitable application methods.

 Some visa sections will only accept applications made online.
 To find out if you can apply for your visa online please visit the visa 4UK website.

 You should apply for a student visa in the country of which you are a national or where you legally live.